A growing London needs BRT

 A cost-effective investment

 Our BRT plan has one of the lowest costs per kilometre and best returns on investment of any rapid transit project in the province.
 The total capital investment in London’s BRT plan is $500 million, with the City’s share set at $130 million.
-And BRT construction will help the City defer many major, necessary road expansion projects – keeping development charges down and housing affordable.
+And BRT construction will help the City defer many major, necessary road expansion projects – keeping development charges affordable.

 Building businesses and encouraging new investment